 Previous GeneCards Identifiers for POLR3A Gene

 The protein encoded by this gene is the catalytic component of RNA polymerase III, which synthesizes small RNAs.
 The encoded protein also acts as a sensor to detect foreign DNA and trigger an innate immune response. [provided by RefSeq, Aug 2011]

 GeneCards Summary for POLR3A Gene

 POLR3A (Polymerase (RNA) III (DNA Directed) Polypeptide A, 155kDa) is a Protein Coding gene.
 Diseases associated with POLR3A include leukodystrophy, hypomyelinating, 7, with or without oligodontia and/or hypogonadotropic hypogonadism and pol iii-related leukodystrophies.
-Among its related pathways are Epstein-Barr virus infection and Metabolism.
+Among its related pathways are Immune System and Epstein-Barr virus infection.
 GO annotations related to this gene include chromatin binding and RNA polymerase III activity.